jmon828/SOC-Automation-Lab/Part 3: Configuring TheHive and Wazuh Server/Configuring TheHive and Wazuh Server.md

 # Objective:
-Configure TheHive and Wazuh Servers up and running properly & have a Windows 10 client reporting into the Wazuh server.
+Our objective for this seciton is to Configure TheHive and Wazuh Servers and verify that they are up and running properly. we will also be configuring a Windows 10 client and ensure that it is reporting to our Wazuh server.

 # Skills
 <ul>